Boldemeyer/MYTSBE/README.md

 NOTE: To use `devtools`, you may also have to download and install Rtools (although you shouldn't).
 The latest version on Rtools can be found at https://cran.r-project.org/bin/windows/Rtools/

-Once `devtools` is successfully installed, use the following to install SCOBI:
+Once `devtools` is successfully installed, use the following to install MYTSBE:
 ```
 devtools::install_github("Boldemeyer/MYTSBE")
 ```